Skip to content

 • Ensuring the health, safety, and welfare of the horse

-• Responding to incidents and emergency situations (fire procedure, accidents)
+• Responding to incidents and emergency situations (fire procedure and in the event of an accident)

 • Reporting to the named responsible person, if appropriate

-• Recognizing deterioration in a horse’s quality of life
+• Recognising deterioration in a horse’s quality of life

 • Preparing and maintaining the stable environment